cwfietz/PrototypeCheckoutSystem-continued/ReadMe.md

 ## Notes:
 Main menu choices:
-1. Edit product and prices list
+1. Show product and prices list
-2. Edit promitions
+2. Show promotions
-3. Edit customer basket
+3. Show customer basket
 4. Calculate customer basket

 ## Limitations:
+- At this time the first three menu items only allow the user to display.
+There is no option to edit yet.

 ## Design choices:
+- Using Json files as there are prebuilt modules (in this case Newtonsoft.Json) for handling the serialization and deserialization of json to data structures.
+- Current price catalog and promotions as input text files rather than database engine data
+- No logging as I am not yet familiar with C#’s logging modules
+- No consideration for translating amounts into other currencies. e.g. no translating into U.S.A. dollars.
 - Rounding in GroceryCo’s favour
 - All time in local time
     - events would otherwise be recorded in UTC - we make this assumption as the kiosks are in physical stores and the transactions aren’t happening all hours of the day possibly crossing midnight and therefore different dates.
     - Promotions change at the last minute but are assumed to be in effect only on given dates not during different hours or minutes of a day.
-        - Future challenge: use UTC times for everything so as to make a promotion effective at a moment rather than a date.
-- Current price catalog and promotions as input text files rather than database engine data
-- Effective price listed on receipt even though it isn’t called for in the instructions
-- No logging as I am not yet familiar with C#’s logging modules
-- No consideration for translating amounts into other currencies. e.g. no translating into U.S.A. dollars.

 ## Assumptions:
 - Prices in dollars though ‘$’ can be replaced with other symbols